 7. Try (by any means…) local fava beans

-This is the greek version of hummus and you have to try it , by all means!
+This is the Greek version of hummus, and you have to try it, by all means!
 The stunning local pureed fava beans are usually drizzled with fresh or caramelised red onions and olive oil (sometimes capers are added too).
-It is considered one of the best delicacies in Greece and you will find it in all of the restaurants of Santorini.
-Of course there is a ton of other amazing local products of Santorini you should try while on the island!

 8. Visit the picturesque towns of Pyrgos and Megalohori

-Pyrgos is a lovely village (but less touristic), with myriads of churches and small white paved streets and historic architecture galore.
-It also offers some amazing but different views of the island an some stunning sunset views on top of its glorious hill..
-In my opinion, Pyrgos is equally beautiful with Oia and it’s less touristic…so you definitely have to visit it!
 If you happen to be in Santorini during the Greek Orthodox Easter (99% of the times it’s in April, every year) make sure to visit Pyrgos by all means on Good Friday, as the whole village is lit by small fires on the rooftops, giving the impression of a burning town.
-Pyrgos village is on Google Maps
+Pyrgos village is on Google Maps.

-9. Visit Akrotiri Prehistoric City Archaeological Site
+9. Visit the Akrotiri Prehistoric City Archaeological Site

-- How to Get to Akrotiri Prehistoric Town: there is a local bus that can take you there from Fira (the capital).
-If you have your own vehicle you can take the the road to Perissa from Fira and then follow the sign on the right that will also lead you to the Red Beach.
-In total it is about 25mins drive from Fira.
+READ MORE: Akrotiri Prehistoric City – All You Need to Know- How to Get to Akrotiri Prehistoric Town: A local bus can take you there from Fira (the capital).
+If you have your vehicle, you can take the road to Perissa from Fira and follow the sign on the right leading you to the Red Beach.
+In total, it is about a 25-minute drive from Fira.

 - Akrotiri Prehistoric Town on Google Maps